yegor256/blog/_drafts/_dynamo.md

 process with `pid` as its process ID (this won't work in Windows, only Linux/Mac).
-Then I immediately register an [`at_exit`](https://ruby-doc.org/core-2.2.3/Kernel.html#method-i-at_exit) Ruby hook, which will be executed when/if Ruby dies for any reason.
+Then I immediately register an [`at_exit`](https://ruby-doc.org/core-2.2.3/Kernel.html#method-i-at_exit) Ruby hook, which will be executed if Ruby dies for any reason.
 I'm sure it's obvious why I have to do that&mdash;in order to avoid garbage running in the background after Rake is finished or terminated.